DistributedSystemsGroup/zoe/docs/zapps/zapp_format.rst

 Relative ordering for service startup.
 Zoe will start first services with a lower value.
 Note that Zoe will not wait for the service to be up and running before starting the next in the list.

+command
+^^^^^^^

+string or null

+Overrides the command to execute inside the service container.
+If set to null, the command set at image creation time will be executed.

+work_dir
+^^^^^^^^

+string

+This entry is optional.
+If set, its value will be used as the work directory where the command is executed.

 ports
 ^^^^^